abdulrahmanAlotaibi/fullstack-roadmap/README.md

 - [Web Fundemntal (Google)](https://developers.google.com/web) - A great resource for learning the best standards and connvention in the modern web develpment
 - [Frontend master books (Free)](https://frontendmasters.com/books/) - every year frontend masters publish a book that covers all topics in frontend development.
 I highly reccoemnd reading the frontend handbook 2019
 - [Web.dev (Google)](https://web.dev/)
+- [Full stack open 2020 ](https://fullstackopen.com/en/) - Free course by university of Helsini, The oldest and largest science university in Finland. the content of the course is very relative and modern.

 ## Web 101